How to map NIH grant schemas to internal databases

 with Session(engine) as session:

-stmt = pg_insert(InternalGrantRecord).values(record_dict)
+stmt = pg_insert(InternalGrantRecord).values(record)

-# PostgreSQL idempotent upsert (ON CONFLICT requires the dialect insert)
+# PostgreSQL idempotent upsert: ON CONFLICT requires the dialect insert.

-upsert_stmt = stmt.on_conflict_do_update(
+upsert = stmt.on_conflict_do_update(

 index_elements=["nih_project_id"],